vguigues/LASPATED/README.md

 Contains the source code of the MATLAB, Octave and C++ functions.

-## Replication

-Contains a script and auxiliary files on how to replicate the results present in the paper.
-The README file inside contains a tutorial on how to compile and run the script

 ## Docker image

-A docker container may be built via the Dockerfile in the project root directory.
+A docker container is available at [DockerHub](https://dockerhub.com) and also via the Dockerfile in the project root directory.
 See the INSTALL.md on how to generate the container.